junxit/us-congress-bills-114/metadata.md

 - 2016-05-19 — The House rose from the Committee of the Whole House on the state of the Union to report H.R.
 4974.
 - 2016-05-19 — The previous question was ordered pursuant to the rule. (consideration: CR H2865)
 - 2016-05-19 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was on adoption of amendments, which had been debated earlier, and on which further proceedings had been postponed.
+- 2016-05-26 — Received in the Senate.
+Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 503.